-More often than not, a child with yellow skin and sclerae can indicate jaundice.
-However, the doctor takes a systematic approach to jaundice in children to pinpoint the underlying cause and recommends an effective treatment quickly.
-He prescribes several pathological tests to diagnose jaundice.
+Often, yellow skin and sclerae in a child can indicate jaundice.
+However, doctors can take a systematic approach to diagnose jaundice in children, to pinpoint the underlying cause and recommend effective treatment quickly.
+They prescribe several pathological tests to diagnose jaundice.

 - Urine tests to measure the level of urobilinogen.

 - Bilirubin tests to check the levels of fluid in the body.